Punitive Damages in Biloxi Car Accident Cases

 It is not common for a jury in Mississippi to award punitive damages, because unfortunately the courts rarely allow the jury to consider awarding such damages.
 That is why it can be so important to retain a skilled car accident attorney if you or a loved one is involved in a wreck caused by egregious or intentional behavior.
 Experienced legal counsel could work to gather the appropriate evidence and present it to the court to maximize the likelihood of recovering punitive damages in Biloxi car accident cases.

 Mississippi’s punitive damages statute expressly states that punitive damages may be recovered when the conduct of the person who caused the accident demonstrates a reckless disregard for the safety of others.
 For example, choosing to drive while drunk could be the type of conduct that could lead to punitive damages.

 Likewise, if a driver takes their eyes off the road because they choose to have a text conversation with someone on their cellphone, an argument could be made that the behavior exhibits a reckless disregard for the safety of others—especially since texting while driving is now a criminal offense in Mississippi.
-Choosing to drive at an excessive rate of speed is another behavior that may constitutes reckless driving and lead to the imposition of punitive damages.
+Choosing to drive at an excessive rate of speed is another behavior that may constitute reckless driving and lead to the imposition of punitive damages.

 Factors That Could Influence Punitive Damage Awards

 Factors that may influence the likelihood of a punitive damages award in a Biloxi car accident case are specified in Mississippi’s punitive damages statute.
 When a jury deliberates an award of punitive damages and determines its value, they must consider relevant factors such as the:

 - Nature and reprehensibility of the defendant’s wrongdoing

 - Impact of the defendant’s conduct on the plaintiff